The Wild Mind – Part XII

 Getting along

-It can sometimes be forgotten how much more stratified, sectional, and divided societies all across the West used to be.
-No one of a lower status could rub elbows with someone of a higher station.
-From the Pope and monarchs down, you bowed and scraped, bowed and scraped, all the way through the various lower class structures until, finally, at the very bottom, one had to be satisfied with the well-loved sport of kicking pariah dogs and braining rats.
-This endless kowtowing probably would have lasted forever if not for the fact that the, all too often unearned, entitlement of the first two Estates (the clergy and the nobility) inevitably breeds dysfunctional, incompetent, and sometimes psychotic leaders who are so utterly clueless that they inevitably do themselves in.1
+We sometimes forget how much more stratified, sectional, and divided societies all across the West used to be.
+No one of lower status could rub elbows with someone of higher station.
+From the Pope and monarchs down, you bowed and scraped, bowed and scraped, all the way through the various lower class structures until, finally, at the very bottom, one had to be satisfied with the well-loved past times of kicking pariah dogs and braining rats.

 The old mediaeval guild systems, too, were extremely closed off to non-members.
 Towns and regions fought against one another for political power.
 Nearly every social structure was based on strict hierarchies into which one was born and which gave or denied varying degrees of status and power.
 Pecking order was the order of the day, except in extremely rare cases, all the way through history, until pretty much the past eighty to a hundred years or so (social class, or caste systems, really began to break down only after WWI).